rupalirajesh/rupalirajesh.github.io/_posts/2026-02-12-training-an-llm.md

 #### What is wrong with PPO for LLM alignment?

-Reward models are brittle.
+  - Reward models are brittle.
 They are trained on comparisons, extrapolate poorly, and are easy to hack.
 Since PPO tries to find actions that maximize the reward (it is not trying to imitate data), it is prone to reward hacking.
-This is amplified by the critic and propagates the reward model[']{dir="rtl"}s mistake across states.
+This is amplified by the critic and propagates the reward model's mistake across states.

-The critic is expensive and unstable.
+  - The critic is expensive and unstable.
 Training PPO requires an actor, critic, reward model, and reference model.
 Most of the PPO instability comes from the critic, not the policy.
 This is because critic overfits.

-Rollouts are full prompt to response trajectories.
+  - Rollouts are full prompt to response trajectories.
 These are sampled from the current policy, then scored by the reward model, and used to compute advantages for updating the policy and critic.
 For this, we must repeatedly generate fresh on-policy data (from $\pi_{\theta}$ currently being updated), which is extremely expensive for LLMs.

-It is incompatible with our data.
+  - It is incompatible with our data.
 Human feedback is pairwise preferences and offline, however PPO wants scalar rewards and online interactions.
 Training reward models and converting preferences to scalar rewards are hacks that add noise and increase the risk of failure.

-The KL penalty coefficient $\beta$ must be tuned, which is expensive.
+  - The KL penalty coefficient $\beta$ must be tuned, which is expensive.

 ## Direct Preference Optimization (DPO)